 5. Success in meditation is based on the stillness of my mind

 In TM, a successful meditation is turning up to your practice, and through using the mantra correctly, entering a state of relaxation.
-Some days the mind will be busier than others.
-During TM we don’t strain or force the mind to be still, we allow whatever comes up.
-When we are meditating correctly, the body normalises and therefore give us what we need.
-If this manifests as the mind being busy, we can take an attitude of equanimity towards thoughts and chatter during meditation.
+Some days, the mind will be busier than others.
+During TM, we don’t strain or force the mind to be still; we allow whatever comes up.
+When we are meditating correctly, the body normalizes and therefore gives us what we need.
+If this manifests as the mind is busy, we can take an attitude of equanimity towards thoughts and chatter during meditation.

-Again, with practise meditation will become easier and turning inwards more natural, reaching deep relaxation and therefore releasing stress without judgement.
+Again, with practice, meditation will become easier and turn inwards more naturally, reaching deep relaxation and, therefore, releasing stress without judgment.